All Episodes

 I was extremely concerned about the unethical lobbying behind the scenes.

-I was considering uh launching an investigation demanding a uh a recount.
+I was considering launching an investigation demanding a recount.

-Uh had I won the Nobel Peace Prize, what I would have done is awarded it to either the Bush administration for successfully disarming the nuclear program of North Korea and working diligently to do the same thing in Iran, or I would have awarded it to General Petraeus and the United States military if there has ever been an engine for peace in the world.
+Had I won the Nobel Peace Prize, what I would have done is awarded it to either the Bush administration for successfully disarming the nuclear program in North Korea and working diligently to do the same thing in Iran, or I would have awarded it to General Petraeus and the United States military.

 So I don't have the chance to redirect the Nobel Peace Prize to proper recipients.